The voice of the networks

 Compensation for power cuts in normal weather

-• You can get a further £40 for each additional 6 hours of being without power with category 1 storms and 48 hours for category 2 storms, up to a total of £300.
+• Homes and businesses can get an extra £40 for each additional 12 hours of being without electricity, up to a total of £360.

-If you are cut off more than four times in a year for at least three hours each time, you can claim an extra £90 as a domestic or non-domestic customer.
+If your home or business is cut off more than four times in a year for at least three hours each time, you can get an extra £95.

 The year runs from 1 April to 31 March.